raminr77/boozt-plp/README.md

 ### Additional Documents

 For more detailed information about this project, please refer to the documents folder located in the root directory.
-You can find additional resources and documentation there.
+You can find additional resources and documentation [here](https://github.com/raminr77/boozt-plp/tree/main/documents).

 ### Demo